Canonical and Non-canonical Inflation in the light of the recent BICEP/Keck results: Inflation with the Margarita potential

-In this Margarita potential (\ref{eq:pot_margarita_T_exp}), the exponential correction arising from $V_c(\phi)=\cosh{\l(\frac{\lambda_2\phi}{m_p}\r)}$ to the base plateau potential modifies the nature of the $r$ vs $n_{_S}$ plot, shifting this curve towards higher values of $n_{_S}$ for identical values of $r$.
+In this Margarita potential (\ref{eq:pot_margarita_T_exp}), the exponential correction arising from $V_c(\phi)=\cosh{\l(\frac{\lambda_2\phi}{m_p}\r)}$ to the base plateau potential modifies the nature of the $r$ versus $n_{_S}$ plot, shifting this curve towards higher values of $n_{_S}$ for identical values of $r$.
 Hence the $\lbrace \ns,r \rbrace$ predictions of the Margarita potential are, in principle, distinguishable from those of the base T-model potential.
 This shift is dependent upon the value of the correction parameter $\lambda_2$.
 For $\lambda_2 = 0$, one arrives at the base T-model potential while larger values of $\lambda_2$, give rise to a larger shift in the value of $\ns$ with respect to the base potential.
 Note that we assume $\lambda_2 < \sqrt{2}$ in order to realise inflation in the exponential asymptote to $V(\phi)$ at early times.
-The Margarita potential (\ref{eq:pot_margarita_T_exp}) satisfies the CMB constraints on $\ns$ for $\lambda_2 \leq 0.1$.
-Figure \ref{fig:margarita_Tmodel_ns_r} shows the $r$ vs $n_{_S}$ plot of this Margarita potential for $\lambda_2 = 0.04$.
+We find that the Margarita potential (\ref{eq:pot_margarita_T_exp}) satisfies the CMB constraints on $\ns$ for $\lambda_2 \leq 0.1$ (while the CMB upper bound on $r$ can be satisfied for suitable range of values of $\lambda_1$, as in the case of T-model).
+Figure \ref{fig:margarita_Tmodel_ns_r} shows the $r$ versus $n_{_S}$ plot of this Margarita potential for $\lambda_2 = 0.04$.